 Repeat visitors will be even more critical if they keep seeing the same material each time they visit your site.
 The reason they’re checking back is to see… what’s new?!
 What if the radio station you listen to never played new songs.
 How long would you keep listening to it?
 Probably not very long.
 True, we do like some degree of familiarity and to be able to see/hear our favourites, but if there’s never anything new, we lose interest quickly.

-As for search engines, they look at your site in a similar manner.
-If there’s nothing new in a while, they’ll start dropping your rankings, as your site is considered not that important.
+As for Google, Bing, etc., they look at your site in a similar manner.
+If there’s been nothing new in a while, they’ll start dropping your rankings, as your site is considered not that important.
 Makes sense, really.

-So, does this mean that you need to obsess about changing your page copy every day or to even hire someone to do that for you?
-Not at all (do I hear a collective “phew”?).
+So, does this mean that you need to obsess about changing your page content every day or to even hire someone to do that for you?
+Not at all.
+(Do I hear a collective “phew”?)
 There’s no rule, but the more often you can do it the better.
 A realistic plan for most small to medium sized businesses is to freshen at least some of the content every two or three months.
 If you can to do it more often, great.
 If you can only manage every six months, well that’s still better than nothing.